 · Evaluation: Excellent (75-80 points), Good (70-74 points), Satisfactory (65-69 points), Passing (60-64 points).
 Not enough (59 point or less)

-· There is a retake after each midterm and a re-retake at the end of November for students who were absent or failed.
+· There will be a retake after each midterm and another re-retake at the end of November for those students who were absent or failed the test.

 · The semester can be accepted if both tests are written at least at a passing (Note 2) level.

 |Examination after completing Epidemiology, infectious diseases 2.|